Safety Not Guaranteed: Production

 In the September/October 1997 issue of Backwoods Home, Senior Editor John Silveira wrote a joke ad as filler for the magazine's classified ad section:

-This issue of the magazine also featured a fake personals ad using the same post office box, Silveria's own mailing address, which Silveria thought would give away the joke.
+This issue of the magazine also featured a fake personals ad using the same post office box, Silveira's own mailing address, which Silveira thought would give away the joke.
 However, the "Safety Not Guaranteed" ad became a cultural phenomenon.
 The address received thousands of letters in response to the time travel ad.
 The ad was featured on The Tonight Show with Jay Leno and discussed repeatedly on the Car Talk radio series.
+It was also a popular internet meme on YTMND, with one post notably featuring a voiceover by Don LaFontaine.

-Conolly came across references to the ad in 2007, and initially assumed it was genuine: “There was something really sad about it all.
+Connolly came across references to the ad in 2007, and initially assumed it was genuine: "There was something really sad about it all.
 What if he is really lamenting something from his past that he wants to go back and fix.
-That’s what drew my attention.”
-Conolly wrote a first draft of the script as a buddy comedy but later re-wrote the lead role with Plaza in mind, after seeing her performance in Funny People.
-Wanting to gain permission of the ad's writer to adapt the concept into a film, Conolly eventually tracked down Silviera who gave his blessing.
+That's what drew my attention."
+Connolly wrote a first draft of the script as a buddy comedy but later re-wrote the lead role with Plaza in mind, after seeing her performance in Funny People.
+Wanting to gain permission of the ad's writer to adapt the concept into a film, Connolly eventually tracked down Silveira who gave his blessing.

 The film was shot in Seattle and Ocean Shores, Washington, and other locations within 30 miles of Seattle.
 It is also partially set in Seattle.
 The film was shot with a Sony F3 camera using old Panavision lenses, which gave the film a desired "Hal Ashby look" for director Colin Trevorrow.
 Production budget was reported by The Film Collaborative to be $750,000.
 Duplass and his brother Jay received executive producer credit.